scientisst/lab-guides-python/README.md

 ```batch
 git clone https://github.com/scientisst/scientisst-sense-api-python.git "C:\Users\ScientISST\SBE"
 ```
+If you're using mac and want to know your folder's path, you can open a new terminal and drag the folder over it.
+The output string on the terminal is your path.

 ## 4. Opening the jupyter notebook

-1. Close the Anaconda Prompt (and the Anaconda Navigator).
+1. Close the Anaconda Prompt (windows) or terminal (mac) and Anaconda.

-2. Reopen the Anaconda Navigator and on the top bar, select your environment:
+2. Reopen Anaconda and, on the top bar, select your environment:

 <br/><br/>